Dutch Ceylon: The Portuguese

 The Dutch were invited by the Sinhalese to help fight the Portuguese.
 They signed the Kandyan Treaty of 1638 with Rajasinghe II and soon embarked on a war against their common enemy.
 As such the Dutch were appointed as a protector of the country.

 Meanwhile, however, Rajasinghe II approached the French and offered them the Trincomalee fort as a check against Dutch power.
-The Dutch captured Trinco from the French and controlled all the maritime provinces of the island.
+The Dutch captured Trincomalee from the French and controlled all the maritime provinces of the island.
 Rajasinghe and the Dutch were both playing a double game trying to outwit each other, and the treaty of 1638 was never implemented.
-The Dutch ruled all the Tamil provinces and brought Tanjore Tamil slaves to work in the cinnamon gardens in the Western Province and tobacco farms in Jaffna.
-The capital of Dutch Coromandel was in Pulicat and they brought needed manpower from the Indian colonies.
+The Dutch ruled all the Tamil provinces and brought Tanjore Tamil workers to work in the cinnamon gardens in the Western Province and tobacco farms in Jaffna.
+The capital of Dutch Coromandel was in Pulicat and they brought needed manpower from Dutch India.

 The Dutch and Portuguese

-Portuguese rule was always in the maritime provinces and the people whom they converted were the coastal folk.
+Portuguese rule was always in the maritime provinces and the people whom they converted were the coastal peoples.
 They were the backbone of their power.
 Many of the princes they converted had either died or were no longer Catholic.
 The rest of Ceylon remained in the Buddhist majority and Hindu religions.

 The Dutch were used by the Sinhalese king to take revenge on the Portuguese who wanted to expand their rule.
-The coming of the Dutch ensured that the Portuguese had two enemies to deal with so finally the Portuguese were forced to sign a treaty with the Dutch and come to terms with their open economies.
+The coming of the Dutch ensured that the Portuguese had two enemies to deal with so finally the Portuguese were forced to sign a treaty with the Dutch and come to terms with their enemies.
 Finally, the Portuguese left Ceylon.

 Portugal was at war with its ruler, the King of Spain.
 Once Portugal obtained its freedom from Spain in 1640, the Netherlands settled for peace with Portugal.
 Then they divided the occupied areas of Ceylon amicably under a treaty signed in Goa.
 Slowly, the Dutch became the rulers of coastal and outer areas of Ceylon and Indonesia, and the Portuguese were left with smaller pieces of territory than those of the Dutch and the English.